Solo Travellers

 Sudeley Castle:

 During your stay at Sudeley Castle Country Cottages you are entitled to free admission to Sudeley Castle and Gardens during the Castle’s open season (except for separately ticketed events).
-If you wish to visit the Castle and gardens during your stay, please take your room key or booking receipt with you to the admissions desk.
 Steeped in a thousand years of history, Sudeley Castle makes for a fascinating day out, not to mention the vast number of events also taking place throughout the year.

 Places to Visit: